 An art destination

 The nexus of Chicago’s art scene, the Downtown Loop is home to some of the city’s—and the country’s—best museums.
 Masterpieces of the modern era find their home at the Museum of Contemporary Art, where landmarks in science and innovation (as well as the world’s largest T. Rex fossil) can be found at the Field Museum.
 Downtown Loop’s crown jewel, however, is the 300,000 work collection at the Art Institute of Chicago.
-A 20-minute walk from LINEA by Common, we can’t think of any better way to spend an afternoon (or several afternoons) than by soaking up the centuries of talent housed in the AIC.
+We can’t think of any better way to spend an afternoon (or several afternoons) than by soaking up the centuries of talent housed in the AIC.

 Chicago’s front door

 Buckingham Fountain in Grant Park is said to mark Chicago’s “front door,” and the entire Downtown Loop neighborhood serves as a gateway to the rest of the city—so living in the Downtown Loop means having the rest of Chicago within arms’ reach.
-LINEA by Common’s nearby L stop at Clark and Lake allows members to easily traverse the Windy City, but if train travel isn’t for you there’s always the Chinatown and Goose Island-bound water taxi!
+If train travel isn’t for you there’s always the Chinatown and Goose Island-bound water taxi!